Renormalized solutions for the Maxwell--Stefan system with an application to uniqueness of weak solutions: Introduction

 From the existence theory of weak solutions \cite{JuSt13}, we know that $\nabla \sqrt{c_i} \cdot \sqrt{c_i} u_i \in L^1$ and use this information to give meaning to \eqref{eq:renorm}.

 The formal identity \eqref{eq:entropysystem} leads after integration to

 where $E_1$, $E_2$ are error terms.
+Deriving the identity \eqref{eq:Gronwall} is the main difficulty; in the process we employ renormalized solutions and an adaptation of Krushkov's method of doubling of variables.
+It is also proved that weak solutions of the regularity class provided by the existence theory \cite{JuSt13} yield renormalized solutions.
+As an application of the latter result, we obtain uniqueness of weak solutions.
+The obtained uniqueness theorem is conditional, in the sense that it holds for global weak solutions of additional regularity than that provided in \cite{JuSt13}; namely, it is valid for solutions of regularity $\nabla c_i \in L^\infty_{t,x}$ versus the regularity $\nabla \sqrt{c_i} \in L^2_{t,x}$ provided by the existence theory.
+On the other hand, it appears to exploit the full capacity of the relative entropy identity, see the discussion in section \ref{sec:discussion}.

-Renormalized solutions are used to give a precise meaning to \eqref{eq:Gronwall}, in a way explained in section \ref{sec:description}.
-The last step is performed in section \ref{sec6}.
-It combines information on the spectral gap of an operator associated to the frictional relative work $Q$ between two solutions from \cite{HuJuTz22} with a delicate estimation of the error terms $E_1$ and $E_2$ to circumvent the logarithmic singularities of the relative entropy.
+An outline of the contents follows: In section \ref{sec:comparison}, we state the formal estimates, motivated by the transport equation structure, leading to the transport identity \eqref{eq:entropysystem} for the symmetrized relative entropy.
+Renormalized solutions are used to give a meaning to \eqref{eq:Gronwall}: the approach, definitions, and obtained results are outlined in section \ref{sec:description}.
+In section \ref{wk-ren}, we prove that weak solutions of the Maxwell-Stefan system of the regularity class provided by the existence theory \cite{JuSt13} induce renormalized solutions.
+This hinges on two lemmas, inspired by the work \cite{Fi15} on renormalized solutions of reaction-diffusion systems, proved in section \ref{wk-ren}.
+Thereafter, we focus on renormalized solutions of the Maxwell-Stefan system.
+In section \ref{sec3}, we apply the method of doubling of variables to renormalized solutions in order to derive the symmetrized relative entropy identity stated in Theorem \ref{theorem4}.
+Then we have to resolve the following problem.
+The derived identity \eqref{eq:relenid} holds for test functions $\beta \in C^2([0,\infty))$ and this class does not include the logarithm due to the singularity at the origin.
+To compensate, we introduce in section \ref{sec5} an approximation at the origin and the observation that a shifted solution satisfies a companion Maxwell-Stefan system.
+The last step, performed in section \ref{sec6}, combines information from \cite{HuJuTz22} on the spectral gap of an operator associated to the frictional relative work $Q$ with a delicate estimation of the error terms $E_1$ and $E_2$ to circumvent the logarithmic singularities of the symmetrized relative entropy.
 It leads to a uniqueness result for renormalized solutions of the Maxwell-Stefan system, see Theorem \ref{theorem-uniqueness}.
-In section \ref{sec:description} we outline the technical aspects of our approach and the final result.
+Due to the equivalence of weak and renormalized solutions, it provides Corollary \ref{thm-weak} on uniqueness of weak solutions.